phillipadsmith/awesome-github/README.md

 All that to say, this list -- [Awesome GitHub](https://github.com/phillipadsmith/awesome-github) -- is an attempt to document that aspect of what is awesome: everything that GitHub has become -- far beyond what Git is today, and beyond where GitHub started just eight years ago.

 The inspiration for this list came from [a session proposal](http://phillipadsmith.com/2015/09/github-gitdown.html) for the [2015 Mozilla Festival](https://2015.mozillafestival.org/).
-I later learned, serendiptiously, that the Mozilla Festival itself was using [GitHub issues to manage the program](https://github.com/mozilla/mozfest-program) -- reviewing proposals, assign sessions to tracks and themes, and much more.
+I later learned, serendipitously, that the Mozilla Festival itself was using [GitHub issues to manage the program](https://github.com/mozilla/mozfest-program) -- reviewing proposals, assign sessions to tracks and themes, and much more.
 Just one more example of how GitHub is being used to make awesome.

 ------

 ## Infomation for people who are new to GitHub
-- [Code School's Try Git](https://try.github.io/levels/1/challenges/1) - If you'd like to better understand Git, one of the technologys that makes GitHub possible, this is a great place to start.
+- [Code School's Try Git](https://try.github.io/levels/1/challenges/1) - If you'd like to better understand Git, one of the technologies that makes GitHub possible, this is a great place to start.
 No GitHub account required.
 - [Git-it](https://github.com/jlord/git-it) -- :computer: :mortar_board: A workshopper for learning Git and GitHub.
 - [Bingo Board](https://github.com/muan/bingo-board) -- Play bingo :boom: by sending pull requests!
 - [Writing on GitHub](https://help.github.com/articles/writing-on-github/) - GitHub's own guide to using GitHub for more than just software development.